 to either side of your Adam's apple.
 Swelling could mean this key gland is not working

 correctly.
-An overactive thyroid may make you feel constantly jumpy, while an underactive
+An overactive thyroid may make you feel constantly jumpy.
+An underactive

 thyroid may make you feel sluggish.
 Your healthcare provider may also ask you to swallow